elastic/kibana/packages/kbn-data-stream-adapter/README.md

     },
 });

+// Start
-// Installs templates and updates existing data streams. await spacesDataStream.install({ logger, esClient, pluginStop$ });
+await spacesDataStream.install({ logger, esClient, pluginStop$ }); // Installs templates and updates existing data streams.

-// After installation we can create space-aware data streams on runtime. await spacesDataStream.installSpace('space2'); // creates `my-awesome-datastream-space2` if it does not exist
+// Create a space data stream on the fly await spacesDataStream.installSpace('space2'); // creates 'my-awesome-datastream-space2' data stream if it does not exist.
 ```